ammarozkan/TBWG/README.md

 ```

-If client choosed a character is available, then we can say connection is succesfully done for this standard.
+If client choosed an available character, then we can say connection is succesfully done for this standard.

 If client choosed to create a character, then we continue on **Character Creation** section.